Aligning throughCulture Renewal

 Today, however, I would like to inform you about what I consider to be another great breakthrough in helping to attain a learning organization – Peer-to-Peer Learning.

-On the face of it, Peer-to-Peer Learning is a very simple process:
+On the face of it, Peer-to-Peer Networking is a very simple process:

 Example: If an employee does 12 Peer-to-Peer sessions a year with 3 other participants in each session, there is a possibility that they will have 36 different learning partners throughout the year.

-Thirdly, Peer-to-Peer Learning provides useful feedback loops to the organization.
-At the end of each Peer-to-Peer Learning session, participants are asked as a group to reflect on what they have just learned and provide suggestions on what the organization could do to improve given the topic just discussed.
+Thirdly, Peer-to-Peer Networking provides useful feedback loops to the organization.
+At the end of each Peer-to-Peer Networking session, participants are asked as a group to reflect on what they have just learned and provide suggestions on what the organization could do to improve given the topic just discussed.

 These included improvements in manufacturing processes, management practices, project management and office efficiency.
 These types of feedback loops allow knowledge and insight to overcome internal organizational barriers that sometimes prevent such improvement suggestions from being voiced and heard.

-In short, Peer-to-Peer Learning provides a fundamental building block for constructing a learning organization!
+In short, Peer-to-Peer Networking provides a fundamental building block for constructing a learning organization!

 Ensemble Enabler partners with organizations to transform their work environments.